amytildazhang/AXEexamples/README.md

 ![Figure 2 from paper](data-raw/p_both.png) Figure 2 from the paper
 gives point-by-point comparisons of ground truth manual cross-validation (x-axis) against AXE approximations (panel A, y-axis).
+In general, AXE approximations lie on or near the 45-degree one-to-one line.
-Point-by-point comparisons for other LCO methods integrated importance sampling (iIS-C) and ghosting (GHOST) are also included. (iIS-A is omitted to preserve the scale of the axes; results summarized in Figure 1 of paper.)
+Point-by-point comparisons for other LCO methods integrated importance sampling (iIS-C) and ghosting (GHOST) are also included, in panel B. (iIS-A is omitted to preserve the scale of the axes; results summarized in Figure 1 of paper.)
+For other LCO methods, the variance of points around the 45-degree line is higher than for AXE.

-For detailed description of the AXE method, see the “Overview” vignette (`vignettes("overview")`).
+For a description of how to obtain AXE approximations, see the “Overview” vignette (`vignettes("overview")`).

 # Code description